-The more than 400 nursing homes participating in the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) program receive assistance from the Health Quality Innovation Network (HQIN) to make sustainable changes that improve resident care, elevate their facility’s Star Rating and address COVID-19.
+The more than 1,200 nursing homes participating in the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) program receive assistance from the Health Quality Innovation Network (HQIN) to make sustainable changes that improve performance and deliver high quality resident-centered care.

 - Reduce avoidable hospital readmissions and emergency department visits.

 - Prevent adverse drug events including those related to high-risk medications such as opioids, anticoagulants and diabetic agents.

 - Reduce hospitalizations for facility-onset C. difficile and and other harmful infections including COVID-19, sepsis, urinary tract infection and pneumonia.

 - Prevent viral outbreaks through infection control best practices.

 - Increase resident immunization rates for influenza, pneumonia and COVID-19.

 Collaborate with the HQIN to Improve Resident Care